avnen7/odin-recipes/README.md

-# Recipes Project
+# Odin Recipes

 ## Description

-This is a project showcasing my knowledge of *html* in the form of a recipes page.
+This is a project showcasing my knowledge of *html* and *css* in the form of a recipes page.
 It consists of a main page that links to three other pages, each being a different recipe.

-## Links

 You can [**view the live project here**](https://avnen7.github.io/odin-recipes/)